-CHF 680 per term (for residents in the canton of Zurich, Switzerland).
+CHF 720 per term (for residents in the canton of Zurich, Switzerland)

-April (Bachelor programme, start on the autumn semester)
+End of April (Bachelor programme, start autumn semester)

-July (Master programme, start on the autumn semester)
+End of May (Master programme, start autumn semester)

-December (Master programme, start on the spring semester)
+End of November (Master programme, start spring semester)

-Master programme, Master of Arts ZFH in Architecture, 2-years, Master, 120,
+Master, Master of Arts ZFH in Architecture, 2-year programme, Master, 120,

-The Master degree is recognized internationaly in the European Union, meeting the standards of the European Union (EU-Guideline 85/384/EWG), of the International Union of Architects (UIA) and of UNESCO.
-The Swiss recommendations and guidelines for introducing Europe-wide the two-stage studies according to the «Bologna Declaration» are also taken into account.
+– The Master degree is recognized in the European Union, meeting the respective standards (EU-Guideline 85/384/EWG; International Union of Architects (UIA) and UNESCO).
+The Swiss recommendations and guidelines for introducing the two-stage studies according to the «Bologna Declaration» are also taken into account.

-The Master studies Architecture are the perfect continuation of the Bachelor studies, enlarging the professional perspectives for architects.
-The studies are modular structures and include 120 Credits of compulsory, optional compulsory and optional modules.
-Within the framework of the close relation between theory and research the two centres Urban Landscape and Constructive Design fulfi l important tasks in the master studies: – The centre Urban Landscape concentrates on changes in the landscape and settlement area und on the relation between infrastructure and land. – The centre Constructive Design deals with the main questions of the interaction between constructions, space, form and context, when buildings are designed.
+The Master studies are the perfect continuation of the Bachelor studies, enlarging the professional perspectives for architects.
+The studies are modularly structured and include 120 Credits.
+Within the framework of the close relation between theory and research the two Institutes for Urban Landscape and for Constructive Design fulfil important tasks in the master studies: – The Institut for Urban Landscape concentrates on changes in the landscape and settlement area und on the relation between infrastructure and land. – The Institute for Constructive Design deals with the main questions of the interaction between constructions, space, form and context, when buildings are designed.
 Projects and workshops together with European partner schools supplement the achievements realized at Winterthur.
-Students have the possibility of studying up to one year at one of the partner colleges.
-There are contracts with the following schools: Escuela Tecnica Superior de Arquitectura de Valencia / Escola Tècnica Superior de Arquitectura de Barcelona / Universidade do Minho, Guimarães / Kingston University London / Universität der Künste UdK, Berlin / Univerza v Ljubljani, Fakulteta za arhitekturo, Ljubljana / School of Architecture CEPT, Ahmedabad (India).
+Students also have the possibility of studying one semester at one of our partner schools: Escuela Tecnica Superior de Arquitectura de Valencia / Escola Tècnica Superior de Arquitectura de Barcelona / Universidade do Minho, Guimarães / Kingston University London / Universität der Künste UdK, Berlin / Hochschule München / Univerza v Ljubljani, Fakulteta za arhitekturo, Ljubljana / Katholieke Universiteit Leuven / Universiteit Antwerpen / School of Architecture CEPT, Ahmedabad (India).

 The Master studies are laid out as a vertical atelier, where praxis-related tasks of Urban Landscape and Constructive Design are dealt with from a design and research perspective.
 Together with formulating and dealing with the tasks, the design process itself is an important didactic element.
-Pro semester there are two study-weeks for workshops and trips planned.
-With a master thesis the knowledge acquired during three semesters and the obtained skills will be demonstrated and tested within the framework of an exemplary and explicit formulation of a problem.
-To complete the master studies, the optional compulsory modules include test facilities for research papers for Urban Landscape and Constructive Design, which will be also be completed by lecture courses and seminars.
+Per semester there are two study-weeks for workshops and trips.
+Research modules in Urban Landscape and Constructive Design accompanied by lecture courses and seminars complete the master studies.
+With their master thesis the students demonstrate and test their knowledge and skills acquired during three semesters within a framework of an exemplary and explicit formulation of a problem.

-In both centres Urban Landscape and Constructive Design, lecturers, scientific co-workers and assistants from various fields of activity come together in a team, which processes theme based assignments form following fields: theory, research and development, service and further training.
-At present, the two centres deal with two long-term research themes: the single-family house as a complex unit in the settlement development and an innovative project, which fathoms the architectural and spatial potential of steep roofs.
-Both projects are part of the Master courses.
+In both institutes Urban Landscape and Constructive Design as well as in the Centre for Building Technologies and Processes, lecturers, research associates and assistants from various fields of activity come together in a team, which processes theme-based assignments form following fields: theory, research and development, service and further training.